zsun404512/RL-Bipedal-Walker/README.md

 # AISF Application - BipedalWalker RL Agent

 This repository contains the implementation of a Reinforcement Learning agent to solve the `BipedalWalker-v3` environment as part of the AISF Application.
+For report reviewing, look [here](report.md)

 ## Project Structure